datamade/councilmatic-starter-template/README.md

 Navigate to [http://localhost:8000/](http://localhost:8000/).

-## Setup search
+## Set up search with Haystack and Solr

 On a Councilmatic site, users can search bills according to given query parameters.
-To power our searches, we use [Solr](http://lucene.apache.org/solr/), an open source tool, written in Java.
+To power our searches, we use [Django Haystack](https://django-haystack.readthedocs.io/en/v2.4.1/toc.html) to connect with [Solr](http://lucene.apache.org/solr/), an open source tool, written in Java.

+### Installing Solr

+#### Option 1: Docker

+You are more than welcome to run a containerized instance of Solr.
+[See the Solr image in DockerHub](https://hub.docker.com/_/solr/) for more information and startup instructions.
+Don't forget to update your Haystack config in `councilmatic/settings_deployment.py`, if you map a port other than the Solr default (8983) to your container!

+#### Option 2: Local install

 **Requirements: Open JDK or Java**